butlin/presentations/MEDI2101 Wk 12_1 COPD.md

 <img src="images/lgbtqi_safe_space.jpg" alt="LGBTQI+ Inclusive Equitable Diverse Accepting Welcoming Safe Space for Everyone" align="right" width=17%>
 <a href="https://students.mq.edu.au/support"><img src="images/mqwellbeing.png" alt="Contact Macquarie University Wellbeing" align="right" width=9%></a>
+<p>&nbsp;</p>
+<p>&nbsp;</p>
+<p>&nbsp;</p>
+<p class="citation">This material is provided to you as a Macquarie University student for your individual research and study purposes only.
+You cannot share this material without permission.
+Macquarie University is the copyright owner of (or has licence to use) the intellectual property in this material.
+Legal and/or disciplinary actions may be taken if this material is shared without the University’s written permission.</p>

 --
 ## LO4.2.1 Communicate the causative mechanisms behind Chronic Obstructive Pulmonary Disease (COPD).